vijaykiran/hoplon/README.md

 The ClojureScript semantics can be relaxed a bit, though, to reduce line noise and eliminate redundant punctuation when the intent is clear.
-Hoplon provides a literal representation of HTML as code and vice versa, making it possible to use macros to perform these kinds of syntax transformations.
+Hoplon provides a literal representation of HTML as code and vice versa, so it is possible to use macros to perform these kinds of syntax transformations.
 The `html` macro transforms this more friendly syntax to the strict canonical form: